 Another influential book by the American author was Mapping Manhattan, published in 2013.

-She’s definitely among the worthy authors to follow on Twitter because you can see how she engages with her readers.
+She’s definitely among the worthy authors to follow on Twitter.
+She does a fantastic job of engaging with her readers.

 3. Brad Meltzer